The current emission plans are crap

 They can be left completely alone.
 No governmental interference, no measures, no taxes, no subsidies.
 All actors within each sector will organise their productions automatically towards the lowest possible emission level in order to keep generating enough demand for their outputs.

 But one very important point is that their emissions and inputs must be recorded in real time.
 This can be set up and monitored in parallel with financial accounting.
-The current well-to-wheel provisions and LCA analyses are totally unsuitable for this purpose.
+General accounting experts do not envision something like this as difficult to achieve (see this link).
+However, the current well-to-wheel provisions and LCA analyses are totally unsuitable for this purpose.
 There are far too many black holes in them, and their setup is too general.
 Real-time monitoring of all operations in production chains is required in order to be able to present the unique emission score of each (intermediate) product or service, per supplier, at any time through the emission integral of all operations involved.

 Subsequently this emission information element has a key role to play in the daily decision making of every world citizen